ScrappyHub/core-vertical-defense-security/README.md

-# core-vertical-defense-security
-Defense &amp; Security lens — anomaly detection, EM/acoustic threat interpretation, controlled access surfaces.
+# CORE VERTICAL — Defense & Security Lens

+Domain interpretation + workflows for defense/security use cases.
+No physics definitions.
+No identity authority.

+Governed by core-platform.